Summit County, Utah Property Taxes

 Property Tax Assessment Values Across Summit County, Utah

-For example, the median tax bill in Summit County is $6,031, with tax bills ranging significantly across the county.
+For example, the median tax bill in Summit County is $4,797, compared with the national median property tax bill of $2,400.
 Park City has the highest median home price at $1,483,900.

 Property Tax Assessment Values Across Summit County, Utah